 About 47.2% of Americans over the age of 30 have some form of gum disease.
 The good news is that gingivitis is the early stage of gum disease and can be cured by practicing good oral hygiene.
-It’s also important that you schedule routine dental cleanings so we can remove plaque and tartar buildup.
+It’s also important that you schedule routine dental cleanings with our dentist in Kalamazoo, MI.
+That way, we can remove plaque and tartar buildup on a regular basis.

 While there’s no “quick fix” for healthy gums, you have the power to form habits that will protect your oral health in the long run.

 What Causes Gingivitis?

 In order to cure gingivitis, it’s important to understand what causes it in the first place.

 Gingivitis (and many other oral health problems) are caused by an invisible film of bacteria called plaque that lives inside the mouth.
 These bacteria love to feed on the sugary particles left behind on your teeth and gums.
 In turn, they produce an acid that erodes your enamel and attacks your gums.

 When too much bacteria builds up inside your mouth, you’re more likely to have gums that are inflamed and sore.
 You may have also noticed that your gums bleed while flossing.
 These are all.

 How to Cure Gingivitis

 To cure gingivitis, we must remove plaque and tartar buildup so your gums have a chance to recover.
 For the best results, you’ll want to follow all of our advice below.

 There is a narrow window of opportunity to reverse gum disease.
 Once gingivitis progresses into the later stages of gum disease, you won’t be able to reverse the condition.
 Instead, you’ll only be able to manage some of the symptoms.